tmr232/regshot/files/readme.txt

 * TiANWEi - Original Author of Regshot, 1999-now
 * Maddes  http://www.maddes.net/ - Coder and Maintainer, 2011-now
 * XhmikosR - Coder and project maintainer, 2011-now
-* tulipfan (tfx) was the designer & coder of "Skiplist functions, regshot.ini setup, REGSHOT_TITLE define", he made the release 1.7.
+* Tulipfan (tfx) was the Designer & Coder of "Skiplist functions, regshot.ini setup, REGSHOT_TITLE define", he made the release 1.7.
 * Belogorokhov Youri (HANDLE) was the contributor of "a better html color idea, a new style browse dialog function" in 1.8.

 Multi-language translations are the property of their respective owner.